Skip to Content

 Meter repair and replacement caused by freezing, attempts to thaw, hot water, or by other cause within the control of the Customer will be charged to the Customer, including the cost of removing and replacing the damaged meter.

-1. Sub-Metering.
+37. Sub-Metering.

 If additional meters are desired by the Customer for showing subdivision of the supply, the Customer shall furnish, install, read, and maintain such meters at the Customer’s expense.
-All auxiliary meters must be installed downstream of the Utility’s meter and the customer’s backflow prevention device.
+All auxiliary meters must be installed downstream of the Utility’s meter and the Customer’s backflow prevention device.

-Tests made at the request of a Customer shall be made in the presence of the Customer or their representative if possible, and a written report of the test will be furnished to the Customer.
+Tests made at the request of a Customer shall be made in the presence of the Customer or their representative if possible, and a report of the test will be furnished to the Customer.

-1. Abatement and Resumption of Service.
+39. Abatement and Resumption of Service.

-If an establishment is to be vacated for a period of 30 days or more and if the Customer notifies the Utility in writing in advance of the vacancy and requests the Utility to shut off service, the Utility shall abate water charges for the period the premises are vacated.
+If an establishment is to be vacated for a period of 30 days or more and if the Customer notifies the Utility in writing in advance of the vacancy and requests the Utility to shut off service, the Utility shall prorate water charges for the period the premises are vacated.
 If two or more Customers are supplied by a single service, the Utility shall use appropriate procedures to isolate the inactive service.
 The Utility shall charge a service fee for each resumption of service in accordance with the provision on reconnection charges in these Terms and Conditions.
 Customers are responsible for all water flow through the meter.

 Section 6: Cross Connections

-1. Cross Connections.
+40. Cross Connections.

-All requirements of the Utility’s cross connection control policy must be met before water service will be supplied to new accounts.
+All requirements of the Utility’s Cross Connection Control Policy must be met before water service will be supplied to new accounts.

-1. Backflow Prevention Devices Testing Requirements.
+41. Backflow Prevention Devices Testing Requirements.

 Customers with testable backflow prevention devices are responsible for the completion of device testing according to the Utility schedule, available at the Utility office.
 The Customer must select a certified contractor, as required in the Maine Internal Plumbing Code, to comply with this requirement.
 The Customer is responsible for paying for all testing and repair costs directly to the contractor.
 Upon completion of the testing process, the Customer, or agent of the customer, must submit a completed backflow prevention device certification form (the form must meet the reporting requirements of the Utility) for each device tested, within 30 days.
 If a Customer does not comply with the testing requirement or does not make repairs necessary to maintain full functionality of the device, the water service will be considered a dangerous condition and disconnected pursuant to Chapter 660 of the Commission’s Rules and Regulations.